LONGLAB-projects/mobile-pavement-monitoring/README.md

 - viewImages.java(with activity_usage_example_gridview.xml): Present the detected images in grid view.
 - LoginActivity.java(with login.xml): Temporarily unused.
 Users can login into their account.
 - RegisterActivity.java(with register.xml): Temporarily unused.
 Users can register one account.
-## The remaining java files are written by the tensorflow team and they are not modified.
+### Other files
-- Besides, the ssd model and label json file are located in the assets folder.
+- The remaining java files are written by the tensorflow team and they are not modified.
+Besides, the ssd model and label json file are located in the assets folder.
-- Dashboard: dashboard.html: Implements the dashboard webpage.
+## Dashboard: dashboard.html: Implements the dashboard webpage.

 Where to get the codebase?